rbleattler/mdop-docs/mdop/appv-v5/how-to-install-the-reporting-server-on-a-standalone-computer-and-connect-it-to-the-database51.md

 ---
-title: How to install the reporting server on a standalone computer and connect it to the database (5.1)
+title: How to install the App-V 5.1 reporting server on a standalone computer and connect it to the database
-description: Use the following procedure to install the reporting server on a standalone computer and connect it to the database.
+description: Use the following procedure to install the App-V 5.1 reporting server on a standalone computer and connect it to the database.
 author: aczechowski
 ms.author: aaroncz
 ms.collection: must-keep
 ms.date: 06/16/2016
 ---

-# How to install the reporting server on a standalone computer and connect it to the database (5.1)
+# How to install the App-V 5.1 reporting server on a standalone computer and connect it to the database

 Use the following procedure to install the reporting server on a standalone computer and connect it to the database.